openvswitch/ovs/Documentation/topics/userspace-tso.rst

 only (i.e. no support for `TSO` over tunneled connection [VxLAN, GRE, IPinIP, etc.]).

+The NIC driver must support and advertise checksum offload for TCP and UDP.
+However, SCTP is not mandatory because very few drivers advertised support and it wasn't a widely used protocol at the moment this feature was introduced in Open vSwitch.
+Currently, if the NIC supports that, then the feature is enabled, otherwise TSO can still be enabled but SCTP packets sent to the NIC will be dropped.

 There is no software implementation of TSO, so all ports attached to the datapath must support TSO or packets using that feature will be dropped on ports without TSO support.
 That also means guests using vhost-user